7 top tips:

 - Hire a great VP of Sales.
 Yes, I am a broken record here.
 But I’ve seen it 100+ times.
 Hire a great VP of Sales, and even if nothing else changes … she’ll increase the revenue per lead by 20–100%+.
 In one sales cycle or less.
 More here:

-- Raise prices 20%.
+- Raise prices 20% — on new customers.
 Pricing is not a science, even in B2C companies.
 Not really.
 Raise prices 20%.
 You can always also discount 20%-25% the next day.
 Discounting back to your old list price even if far better than discounting from your old list price.

 - Make sure you have monthly quotas, not quarterly ones.
 Quarterly ones take all the pressure off for the first 2 months of the quarter.
 Later, when you are huge, move to quarterly quotas.
 Not today.
 More here.